Back to all posts

 Geographic segmentation

 Geographic segmentation organizes customers based on their physical locations, from broad categories like country or state to smaller areas like a city or a neighborhood.
-This method is crucial for localized marketing strategies.
+This method is crucial for localized marketing strategies, which may include localization with a translation management system.

 Psychographic segmentation